What is a Chart of Accounts? A How-To with Examples

 The income statement accounts

-We use the income statement accounts to generate the other major kind of financial statement: the income statement.
+We use the income statement accounts to generate another important financial statement: the income statement.

 Revenue accounts keep track of any income your business brings in from the sale of goods, services or rent.